Pets’ Accident Risk Rises When the Weather is Warm

 Petplan reveals surprising statistics about what makes pets sick from May to August

 PHILADELPHIA (May 6, 2014) – Summer months are full of fun, but they’re also prime time for trouble if you’ve got four legs.
-Petplan, America’s best-loved pet insurer, today released new data about dog-day dangers – and says the biggest risk to pets comes from the picnic table.
+Petplan, America’s best-loved pet insurance provider, today released new data about dog-day dangers – and says the biggest risk to pets comes from the picnic table.

 All those food-laced festivities from Memorial Day to Labor Day are responsible for a 38% spike in poisonings – which can cost pet parents a pretty penny to treat.
 Petplan reports the average cost of reimbursement for poisoning from food or additives is a whopping $465.
 But hold onto your Whopper!
 Onion toxicity occurs 80% more often in summer months – a good reason to keep burger fixings and trash trimmings well out of paw’s reach.